SFDO-Community-Sprints/PMM-V4S/README.md

 Data entry is minimized (eg don’t need to enter everything twice once in PMM, once in V4S)
 ### Project Team Accomplishments

+**June Sprint 2021**:
+Reviewed and updated existing Flow recipe doc.
+Also found limitations with the current data architecture so are re-looking at our data architecture and rethinking it.Cleaned up the wiki pages, wording and started looking at Github page that we were hoping to use to share the connections.
+Explored and created new data architecture for the connections for hybrid solution with best reporting options.
+Documented the ERD and flow started.

 **April Virtual Mini Sprint 2021**:
 Finalized the creation of Flow with Connections objects to connect Volunteer Hours and Service Delivery (in GitHub and documentation)
 Cleaned up and created documentation Wiki pages for the various items worked on in past sprints.